Health After 50 Topic Page:

 How Scientific American can help.
 If you or someone you care about suffers with persistent back pain, obtaining accurate information is an important part of the treatment plan.

-- Lee H. Riley III, M.D. and other leading orthopedic surgeons review the most up-to-date information on back pain relief, including a review of the most effective pain-relieving drugs; an assessment of alternative therapies, including exercise and acupuncture; and explanations of the newest surgical treatments.
+- Lee H. Riley III, M.D., a leading orthopedic surgeon, reviews the most up-to-date information on back pain relief, including a review of the most effective pain-relieving drugs; an assessment of alternative therapies, including exercise and acupuncture; and explanations of the newest surgical treatments.

 - You’ll find articles on: how to cope with stress-induced back pain, surgery for sciatica, water workouts, injection therapy, massage, your best options for a herniated disk, simple stretches, ad much more.